 Cylinders do not warn, they just quit, invariably during dinner prep.
 Booking on a calendar rhythm instead of a cold-stove emergency ends the scramble.

 Set this reminder on WhatsAppTo set a gas cylinder booking reminder on WhatsApp, text NagMeLater "Remind me every 6 weeks to book the gas cylinder refill", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Match to your usual cylinder life, a week early.